Azure/azure-sdk-for-c/sdk/iot/core/doc/mqtt_state_machine.md

 The SDK will not handle protocol-level (WebSocket, MQTT, TLS or TCP) errors.
 The application-developer is expected to classify and handle errors the following way:

-- Authentication errors should not be retried.
+- Operations failing due to authentication errors should not be retried.
-- Communication-related errors other than ones security-related should be considered retriable.
+- Operations failing due to communication-related errors other than ones security-related (e.g. TLS Alert) may be retried.

 Both IoT Hub and Provisioning services will use `MQTT CONNACK` as described in Section 3.2.2.3 of the [MQTT v3 specification](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html#_Table_3.1_-).